Cartridges

 — Styli and cartridges with integrated (non-removable) styli, yes.
 Cartridge bodies without a stylus, generally no.

-The shelf life of the stylus is determined by the elastomer "donut" holding the cantilever in place.
+The shelf life of the stylus is determined by an elastomer "donut" holding the cantilever in place.
 These elastomers vary widely in longevity.
-Some keep for decades, some for just a few years.
+Some are good for decades, some for just a few years.
 Generally the softer they are the quicker they go wrong, but there are exceptions.

-When buying styli and, especially, moving coil cartridges, make sure you are getting a recently made one.
+When buying styli and, especially, moving coil cartridges, make sure you are getting recently made ones.
 There are more than a few unscrupulous retailers selling styli produced in the 1980s (and even 1970s!) as "brand new".

 MM/MI cartridge bodies are just a few coils in a box.
 Nothing to go wrong there... usually.
 In reality, copper can corrode, cores can delaminate, and the glue holding the cartridge parts together can turn into dust.
 This happens very seldom—typically when you receive that elusive cartridge body you were long searching for, shipped at a great cost from across the globe.